pmahnke/mahnke-cocktails/recipe_processed/quarter_century.md

 permalink: "/recipe/quarter_century/"
 iconfile: quarter_century
 stars: 3.5
-base_spirits: "Campari, Apricot Liqueur, Absinthe"
+base_spirits: ['Campari', 'Apricot Liqueur', 'Absinthe']
 youtube: "S7DGgeFsjyE"
 description: "An original sparkling cocktail that combines the bittersweet notes of Campari and apricot liqueur with a hint of absinthe."
 excerpt: |